KarlSchoch/missour.ai/planning.md

 - [] Transcript Tags Page Section

 ## Step 1: Build out "Analyze Audio" Page Section
+-[ ] Create the react component
+    - checkbox that expands into a new section when selected that contains an explanatory hover -[ ] Bring the react component into the Django page with a minimal
 ## Step 2: Create "Topic Drop Down Menu" UI Element
 ### Create Topic Data Model
 ### Create Base Menu